sandialabs/pyscan/Git_Best_Practices.md

 ### 2.5 Resetting your Branch to a Previous Commit
 ############## I think we should include this because this is best practice rather than using revert, but what do you think? #########

-#### THIS CAN BE DANGEROUS AS YOU CAN LOSE A LOT OF YOUR WORK, so DO THIS AT YOUR OWN RISK!
+#### THIS CAN BE DANGEROUS AS YOU CAN LOSE A LOT OF YOUR WORK, DO THIS AT YOUR OWN RISK!
 ###
 Furthermore, only do this on your local machine, do not try this on our repository!
 Instead, if you want a commit reverted on the GitHub repository please submit an issues request for us to handle.